BloomTech-Labs/MyDish-DS/README.md

   ![Robins Getter Feature2](Dishify/multilabel_object_detection/imgs/dish/feature2_getter.gif)

-#### Recipe Parser: Feature 3
+#### Recipe Parser

-Description:

   Upload a picture of the ingredients and/or the instructions of a recipe you like (from a cookbook or even handwritten notes) and content will be saved automatically to your cookbook.
+This works for several languages.
+Especially well for Spanish, French and English.

   ![Robins Parser Feature](Dishify/multilabel_object_detection/imgs/dish/feature_3.gif)